Lorenzobattistela/crafting-interpreters/notes.md

 ### Challenges -> Chapter 9 : Control flow

 1. A few chapters from now, when Lox supports first-class functions and dynamic dispatch, we technically won't need branching statements built into the language.
 Show how conditional execution can be implemented in terms of those.
-Name a language that uses his technique for its control flow.
+Name a language that uses his technique for its control flow. you can implement conditional execution in terms of dynamic dispatch, where the selected polymorphic operation represents the branch the program enters.

 2. Likewise, looping can be implemented using those same tools, provided our interpreter supports an important optimization.
 What is it, and why is it necessary?
 Name a lang that uses it.
+This tail call optimization lets you use recursion for an unbounded number of iterations while consuming only a constant amount of stack space.
+Scheme and some other functional languages require an implementation to perform this optimization so that users can safely rely on recursion for iteration.

 3. Unlike Lox, most other C-style languages also support break and continue statements inside loops.
 Add support for break statements.
 The syntax is a break keyword followed by a semicolon.
 It should be a syntax error to have a break statement appear outisde of any enclosing loop.
 At runtime, a break statement causes execution to jump at the end of the nearest enclosing loop and proceeds from there.
 Note that the break may be nested inside other blocks and if statements that also need to be exited.